Lending Circles for Citizenship

 How do Lending Circles for Citizenship work?

 Rooted in cultural peer lending practices across the world, Lending Circles for Citizenship is organizing low-income individuals to save and lend to each-other to cover citizenship fees.
-To incentivize this activity, we provide a 25% match to help make your goal a reality.
 Lending Circles for Citizenship is a unique credit-building matched savings program that helps individuals overcome steep financial obstacles to citizenship.
 Research shows that Citizenship is an asset -- the key difference between living in poverty and living a financially secure life.
 Lending Circles for Citizenship is based on Mission Asset Fund’s Lending Circles model, a highly successful credit-building loan for low-income individuals that improves individual credit scores by 49 points over a short period of time.

 U.S. Citizenship is a powerful financial asset that provides individuals with the ability to earn more money, lowering rates of poverty and offering financial stability both for individuals and entire families.